abhishek-ch/around-dataengineering/docs/foundationdb.md

 - _DataDistributor_ is responsible for monitoring failures and balancing data among StorageServers.
 - _Ratekeeper_ provides overload protection for the cluster

+When any process starts up, it first interact with the Coordinator to find the Cluster Controller and then the process updates all its info to the controller.
+Then the cluster controller interacts with all of the Workers and start assigning different roles like become a log server or SS etc. CC as well responsible for __Failure Monitoring__

 ## References

 - Paper https://www.foundationdb.org/files/fdb-paper.pdf